 Opioids – also known as narcotics are medications used to treat mild to moderate pain.
 These types of medications can have serious side effects if not used as prescribed by your doctor.
 Opioids can’t be used without a prescription.

 How do opioid medications work?
 If you do need stronger medications to treat your pain, like opioids you need to carefully take them, just as prescribed by your doctor.
 Opioids do bind with opioid receptors located in the human brain, spinal cord and other areas of the human body.
 Once opioids are connected to their receptors, the pain messages to the brain are reduced, leading to a less feeling of pain.
 Some of the most commonly known and used opioids include:

 - Naloxone, etc.

 Antidepressants – are medications that tend to increase the levels of certain chemicals in the brain, improving mood and regulating pain signals.
-Lower doses of antidepressants are usually recommended for treatment of chronic pain.
-They are not used for treatment of acute pain.
+Lower doses of antidepressants like those of ketamine are usually recommended for the treatment of chronic pain.
+They are not used for the treatment of acute pain.

 The most common used antidepressants for the treatment of pain are tricyclic antidepressants, like Amitriptyline, Gabapentin, Pregabalin, etc.

 You should never suddenly stop taking tricyclic antidepressants.

 Anticonvulsants – are used for the treatment of chronic pain, regardless of its origin.
 These drugs are typically used for the treatment of epilepsy, in order to control the seizures.
 However, it seems that anticonvulsants also have an effect when used for the treatment of nerve pain.
 The most commonly known and used anticonvulsant is Carbamazepine.

 Like any other medication, anticonvulsants have their possible side effects like confusion, skin rash, headaches, nausea, vomiting, weight loss or even weight gain, loss of appetite, abdominal pain, etc.